Cade83/SimsOfStoriesWiki/content/Dreams of Fame/DOF Locations/Gen 1/Willow Creek Courthouse.md

 <br style="clear:both; margin: 0; padding: 0" />

 ## Trivia
-- The was not built by me personally, and was instead created by @niceboulder on the Sims 4 Gallery.
+- The was created by @niceboulder on the Sims 4 Gallery.

 ## Appearances
 #### [[Dreams of Fame]]